 Meanwhile, Spark caches emails and attachments over the past month when connected to Wi-Fi, so that you can later look through your Inbox even offline.
 Cached emails can’t be saved locally as well, which means you can’t open them in a separate file, or you won’t be able to move/copy them while you don’t have access to the server.

 Note: Your device should be connected to the Internet in order to take account.
 While offline, you can read cached emails only.

 The content of the emails you send and receive is stored on the server of your email account (Gmail, Outlook, Yahoo, etc.).

-At the same time, such unique features as Teams (shared emails and comments, shared drafts, shared links, delegation), Templates and Send Later require the support of our servers and your emails corresponding to these features are safely stored there in an encrypted form.
+At the same time, such unique features as Teams and Send Later require the support of our servers and your emails corresponding to these features are safely stored there in an encrypted form.

-If you have any questions or concerns about your personal data storage, please check out our blog article “Spark Email Privacy: Everything you Need to Know”.
+If you have any questions or concerns about your personal data storage, please check out our Privacy section.